Dom-888/First-Milestone-Project/README.md

 #### Strategy

-Create a visually pleasing and easy to navigate website
+Create an intuitive, responsive and visually pleasing website

 #### Scope